 About Ukiyoe, Japanese woodblock prints (浮世絵)

-Ukiyoe is a genre of Japanese painting born in the Edo period that depicts the lives of the common people.
+Ukiyoe is a Japanese painting genre born in the Edo period that depicts the lives of ordinary people.
 The word “Ukiyo” in Ukiyoe means “present world” in the Edo period, and there is a wide range of genres such as beauty paintings, Bijin-ga, of women, actor paintings, Yakusha-e, of kabuki actors, and landscape paintings, Meisho-e, of famous places in Japan.

-Ukiyoe was an indispensable pastime for the common people of Edo.
-Whereas in the past paintings were painted for the aristocracy and samurai families, Ukiyoe was cheap, easily available to the common people, and was a global breakthrough.
+Ukiyoe was an indispensable pastime for the ordinary people of Edo.
+Whereas paintings were painted for the aristocracy and samurai families in the past, Ukiyoe was cheap, readily available to ordinary people, and a global breakthrough.

 Ukiyoe began to be mass-produced by hand-printing as a single picture, taking out only the illustrations, Sashie, from the woodblock picture books.
-Once the technique of multicolored printing became popular in 1765, Ukiyoe became very popular.
+Once multicolored printing became famous in 1765, Ukiyoe became very popular.

-Naturally, the theme of Ukiyoe is tailored to the needs of the common people.
-The popular paintings of actors and beauties were replaced from promaids, and the landscape paintings, which became popular in the later period, served as tourist guides.
+Naturally, the theme of Ukiyoe is tailored to the needs of ordinary people.
+The famous paintings of actors and beauties were replaced by promaids, and the landscape paintings, which became popular in the later period, served as tourist guides.

 It is a famous story that the Japanese taste for Japonism became popular in the late 19th century when it spread to Europe.